Attorneys For People Injured in Roadway Express Truck Accidents

 Reported Truck Crashes Involving Roadway Express

 Roadway Express travels millions of miles every year, subjecting their drivers to hazardous road conditions and bad weather.
 Even with proper maintenance, many of their drivers have experienced a roadway express truck accident.
-In the years 2012 and 2013, Roadway Express drivers were involved in 525 crashes, involving 22 fatalities and 172 injuries.
+In the years 2012 and 2013, Roadway Express drivers were involved in 525 crashes with 22 fatalities and 172 injuries.

 Negligent Actions Contributing To Serious Truck Wrecks

-Many accidents involving large commercial trucks are the result of negligent action caused by the driver, management, truck company owners, mechanics, dispatchers and the manufacturer of truck parts.
-Often times, negligent action includes:
+Many accidents involving large commercial trucks are the result of careless action caused by the driver, management, truck company owners, mechanics, dispatchers and the manufacturer of truck parts.
+By law, a negligent action includes:

 - Defective Truck Parts – Large commercial trucks can be involved in a serious and sometimes deadly accident driving with defective truck parts.
-These could include fractured axles due to excessive weight, worn braking pads, defective tires and other truck components.
+These could consist of fractured axles due to excessive weight, worn braking pads, tire defects and other truck components.

-- Impaired and/or Distracted Driving – Intoxicated drivers and those that are distracted by phone calls, texting or talking with passengers put themselves in other motorists on the road at risk for serious injuries caused by a devastating accident.
+- Impaired and Distracted Driving – Intoxicated drivers and those that are distracted by phone calls, texting or talking with passengers put themselves and other motorists on the road at risk for injuries caused by a devastating accident.

 - Driving Too Fast – A fully loaded semi-truck can weigh tens of thousands of pounds.
-Driving at an excess rate of speed often makes a heavy truck more challenging to maneuver and/or stop.
-In addition, any minimal accident can become catastrophic if the large truck is moving at a high rate of speed.
+Operating the truck at an excess rate of speed often makes a heavy truck more challenging to maneuver and stop.
+Also, any minimal accident can become catastrophic if the commercial vehicle is moving at a high rate of speed.

 Legal Representation For People Injured in an Accident With a Roadway Express Truck

-Victims of a Roadway Express truck accident often hire the skills of seasoned personal injury lawyers that specialize in catastrophic accidents.
-Through experience in negotiating and litigating accident claims, the attorneys can attain adequate compensation for the damages, pain, suffering and injuries endured by the victim.
+Victims of a Roadway Express truck accident often hire the skills of seasoned personal injury lawyers who specialize in catastrophic crashes.
+Through experience in negotiating and litigating accident claims, our attorneys can obtain adequate compensation for the damages, pain, suffering, and injuries endured by the victim.